Expert Buyer’s Agent Commission Models for 2025

 Buyer’s agents provide valuable expertise, market knowledge, and guidance, helping house hunters make informed decisions.
 Their role is crucial to the entire real estate industry, as they help buyers navigate the complexities of the market, ensuring a smoother and more successful transaction.

-However, the settlement agreement offered by the National Association of Realtors (NAR) earlier this year fundamentally shifted this decades-old cooperative compensation commission structure.
+However, the settlement agreement entered into by the National Association of Realtors (NAR) in 2024 fundamentally shifted this decades-old cooperative compensation commission structure.
+With this change comes uncertainty but also opportunity, especially for buyer’s agents navigating these massive transitions.

 The NAR settlement and buyer agent commission